Thomascountz/thomascountz/_posts/2018-03-28-perceptrons-implementing-AND-part-2.md

 **_Epoch_** is the number of times we’ve iterated through the entire training set.
 So for the example above, during `epoch = 5`, we were able to establish weights to classify all of our inputs, but we continued iterating, to be sure that our weights were tried on all of our inputs.

 **_Threshold_** is different than what we now call our bias.
 Threshold is the maximum number of epoch we will allow to pass while training.
-There is not built in stopping point of our algorithm.
+There is no built in stopping point of our algorithm.
 It will continue adding `0` to our weights, on and on, forever.
 Adding a threshold is one way of stopping our training loop.

-**_Learning rate_**, symbolize by α, is the magnitude at which we increase or decrease our weights during each iteration of training:
+**_Learning rate_**, symbolized by α, is the magnitude at which we increase or decrease our weights during each iteration of training:

 ```
 w <- w + α(y - f(x))x